Full Moon (FM) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Full Moon Historical Price

-According to the latest data gathered on Full Moon live price page, the current price of Full Moon is 0.011291USD.
+According to the latest data gathered on Full Moon live price page, the current price of Full Moon is 0.011002USD.
 The circulating supply of Full Moon(FM) is

 In the past 24 hours, Full Moon has shown a price movement of